pkriengsiri/bootcamp-algorithms/40-needle-in-the-haystack (solved)/README.md

     * If the second string is a substring of the first string, return its starting index in the first string.

-    * For example, given the following strings:
+    * For example, given the following stringaas:

     ```js
     var str1 = "JavaScript";